Travel

 How to get there?

 From Guincho beach, you need to go further and then turn right and then right again.
 Follow the signs to Peninha.
 If you are on foot, it might be a very long walk.
-Best way to visit it is in a car.
+Best way to visit is in a car.

 Map